Tem1l0luwa/Axia-Africa-Cohort-8---Data-Science/README.md

 - Bad Loan % by Age Group and Education Level
 - Simulated Risk using Loan Amount Parameters
 - Confusion Matrix and Model Accuracy Comparison

+## The Value of Balancing the Dataset

+An unbalanced model may appear to perform well because it predicts the majority class correctly in most cases.
+However, its true weakness is exposed when identifying the minority class — in this case, risky clients who are likely to default.
+By applying SMOTE, the dataset is synthetically balanced, allowing the model to learn patterns from both good and bad loans more effectively.
+This enhances fairness, reduces bias, and increases predictive power where it matters most: identifying potential defaults before they occur.

+## Deployment Process

+The deployment process involved the following steps:
+- Data Preparation – irrelevant columns were removed, and features were divided into numerical and categorical groups.
+- Model Training – one pipeline was trained on the raw dataset (unbalanced), and another on the SMOTE-augmented dataset (balanced).
+- Model Saving – trained models were serialized as .pkl files for later use.
+- App Development – two Streamlit applications were built, each loading its respective model and collecting loan application details through an intuitive interface.

+## Practical Implications

+- For Financial Institutions: The balanced model provides a stronger safety net against loan defaults, identifying risky clients more reliably.
+- For Analysts and Developers: The unbalanced model offers a baseline for comparison, illustrating the importance of addressing data imbalance.
+- For End-Users: The web application makes predictions accessible in a user-friendly form, enabling real-time decision support.